-Crohn's disease is a condition where there is inflammation in the gut.
+Crohn's disease is a condition where there is inflammation in the gut (gastrointestinal tract).
 The disease flares up from time to time.
 Symptoms vary, depending on the part of the gut affected and the severity of the condition.
 The most common symptoms are diarrhoea, abdominal pain and feeling generally unwell.
 Medication can often ease symptoms when they flare up.
 Surgery to remove sections of the gut is needed to treat some flare-ups.
 Medication taken regularly may prevent symptoms from flaring up.

 What is Crohn's disease?